Basic Industrial Maintenance Tool List

 - Jokari 20310 Sensor “Special Mini” Automatic Wire Stripper – PVC-coated cables, PUR-coated sensor/actuator cables, Shielded cables, Unshielded cables, TPE U cables, PUR-coated halogen-free sensor cables, PUR-coated cables

 - Jokari 20300 Sensor Special Automatic Wire Stripper – This tool is similar to the Jokari Sensor “Special Mini” listed above.
 The difference is it’s made for larger diameter sensor cables.

-- Knipex 97 62 145 Crimping Pliers For End Ferrules – For myself I prefer the Knipex 97 53 18 Twistor16 Self-Adjusting Crimping Pliers for crimping ferrules but at $150 I can buy four pairs of the Knipex 97 62 145 ferrule crimper.
+- Knipex 97 62 145 Crimping Pliers For End Ferrules – I prefer the Knipex 97 53 18 Twistor16 Self-Adjusting Crimping Pliers for crimping ferrules, but at $150, I can buy four pairs of the Knipex 97 62 145 ferrule crimper.
 These are great crimpers in their own right and are fine for the needs of maintenance technicians and mechanics who infrequently crimp ferrules.
-If a team member crimps ferrules regularly the more expensive auto-sizing ratchet type is worth the cost.
+If a team member crimps ferrules regularly, the more expensive auto-sizing ratchet type is worth the cost.

 - Banner DBQ5 DC Proximity Sensor Tester – The DBQ5 is a portable Demo Box for powering dc self-contained sensors for testing purposes and provides a 4-pin euro-style quick-disconnect fitting.

 - Used to power dc self-contained photoelectric sensors for testing purposes